JEIT25/Laboratory-Work1-Activity-PowerBI_v2_Basic_Sales_Data/README.md

 ### Part B - Analytical Questions

 **6. Which region has the highest total sales?**
-* *Dummy Answer: The West Region.*
+* *Answer: The West Region.*

 **7. Which category has the lowest performance?**
-* *Dummy Answer: Furniture has the lowest performance.*
+* *Answer: Office supplies has the lowest performance.*

 **8. Are sales increasing, decreasing, or stable?**
-* *Dummy Answer: Sales are generally increasing over the observed period.*
+* *Answer: Sales are generally decreasing over the observed period.*

 **9. If you were a manager, which region would you prioritize?**
-* *Dummy Answer: I would prioritize the East Region because it has the lowest sales and needs intervention to meet targets.*
+* *Answer: I would prioritize the North Region because it has the lowest sales and needs intervention to meet targets.*

 **10. Provide one actionable recommendation based on the data.**
-* *Dummy Answer: Increase inventory for "Electronics" before Q4, as historical data shows a massive spike in demand during that period.*
+* *Answer: Increase inventory for "Electronics", as historical data shows a massive demand for this category.*

 ---